 To comply with this bylaw, businesses will need to:

-- Collect and store recyclables separately from the waste generated by your employees and customers.
+- Collect and store recyclables separately from the waste generated by your tenants, employees and/or customers.

 - Ensure recyclables are taken to a recycling facility.